How to get Great WordPress SEO with the Yoast SEO Plugin

 PUBLISHED:September 5, 2022

 Simply put, the free Yoast SEO WordPress plugin delivers a handy to-do checklist that updates as you add content to your posts.
-Offering handy reminders to add internal & external links, metadata and review some slightly more complex readability tasks.
+Offering handy reminders to add internal & external links, and metadata and review some slightly more complex readability tasks.

 So, if you don’t already have Yoast SEO installed on your WordPress website, do it now.
 Then return here for a quick run through the plugin features.